 The first wedding I ever officiated was for my very best friend and her very best bloke.
-It was an honour to be asked to cut my Celebrant teeth with a couple I knew well and had a lot of love for.
+It was an honour to be asked to cut my Celebrant teeth with a couple I knew well and have a lot of love for.

-Fay took the time to braid all four cords, by hand, before the big day, so they were filled with her intention, energy and love.
-The vibrant elemental colours were not only symbolic; they were beautiful to look at.
+Fay took the time to braid all four cords (each of which symbolised a natural Element – Earth, Air, Fire and Water) by hand.
+They were filled with her intention, energy and love.
+The vibrant elemental colours were both symbolic and beautiful to look at.

-“Will you love each other as Fire warms the soul?
+Celebrant: “Will you love each other as Fire warms the soul?

-May Fire bless you with its passions and creative force.
+Celebrant: May Fire bless you with its passions and creative force.

 Will you love each other as Water brings life to us all?

-May Water bless you with the deep knowing that comes from two souls joined in perfect love.”
+Celebrant: May Water bless you with the deep knowing that comes from two souls joined in perfect love.”